 Protein synthesis – building of tissue, including muscle

 Common Types of Whey Protein

-Isolates – Most pure form of whey, very little, if any fat or lactose.
-Best to have whey protein isolates as the first ingredient in protein supplement.
+Isolates – The purest form of whey, very little, if any fat or lactose.
+Best to have whey protein isolates as the first ingredient in the protein supplement.

 Peptides or hydrolysates – Smaller chains of amino acids, easier to digest.
 Predigested to help proteins to be easier to absorbed into the body.
 A great addition to your protein intake.

 Concentrates – Contain more fat and lactose, think sugar & milk.
 This is the least effective type of whey, found in lower quality protein supplements.

 Casein protein, also found in milk, is the curds when milk is separated.